bparanj/crystal/electronics/experiments/queue/rc-integrator.md

 An RC Integrator circuit produces a smooth, integrated output when given a square wave input, demonstrating its role in smoothing or averaging signals.
 This circuit is a foundational concept for understanding signal processing, where integrators are used to create smooth waveforms or as basic elements in filters.

-This simple experiment demonstrates how RC integrator circuits respond to changing input signals, highlighting their application in signal smoothing and filtering in electronic circuits.
+experiment demonstrates how RC integrator circuits respond to changing input signals, highlighting their application in signal smoothing and filtering in electronic circuits.